The best way to achieve your own success is to be willing to help somebody else get it first

 Certified Mental Performance Training Coach

-Bianca is a certified official for the American Collegiate Hockey Association, USA Hockey, Michigan High School Athletic Association, and the Amateur Athletic Union.
-She is one of few women currently in Michigan to officiate men's college hockey - ACHA Divisions 1, 2, 3.
-She has officiated men's and women's college hockey, USA Hockey Districts, MAHA State Tournaments, and was selected for the AAU National Championships.
-Bianca often volunteers her time officiating multiple charity games each year, including the annual Guns and Hoses charity game hosted by the Royal Oak Police and Fire Department.
+She also officiates in leagues across the country for the Atlantic Hockey League, College Hockey America (NCAA DI), New England Women's Hockey Association (NCAA DIII), the United States Premier Hockey League, the Eastern Hockey League, the American Collegiate Hockey Association, Michigan High School Athletic Association, and the Amateur Athletic Union.
+She is one of few women currently in the state of Michigan to officiate men's college hockey - ACHA Divisions 1, 2, 3.
+She has officiated men's and women's college hockey, USA Hockey Districts, MAHA State Tournaments, and was selected for collegiate and AAU National Championships.
+During the 2020-21 season, Bianca was the only female official to officiate a men's collegiate hockey national championship tournament.
+Bianca often volunteers her time officiating several youth and adult charity games each year, including annual charity games hosted by local nonprofits and organizations.

 Eliza had hoped to play ice hockey since her youth; however, growing up in Kentucky meant the closest ice rink to her house was several miles away.